FoodSentimentObservatory/pyMSSQL/README.md

   * a csv file used for visualisation of tweet contents

 *  a csv count containing counts of how many tweets containing a given keyword are there after retweet removal, how many of them are from Scotland and how many are from England

+* for each keyword set from a location, a text file is created, which is in a ready to use format for jst, only needs to be copied to the data folder of jst

+## After processing

+Take jst-ready text files which have names similar to `*keyword*_all_texts`, download the [jst](https://github.com/linron84/JST) tool, place text files in its data folder and follow the instructions for running it.